savvagen/pyTest-Selene-example/README.md

 Comments:

-    Vide will be saving in the folder : $USER_HOME/video
+    Vide will be saving on test FATLED - in the folder : $USER_HOME/video
     Create this folder before running the tests in video_recording_mode